LiiiLabs/goldfish/README.md

 ## Versioning
-Goldfish Scheme x.y.z means that it is using the C++ Standard x, based on S7 Scheme y, and z is the patch version.
-To clarify, the second version of Goldfish
-Scheme is `17.10.1`, it means that it is using `tbox 1.7.x`, based on `S7 Scheme 10.x`, the patch version is `1`.
+Goldfish Scheme x.y.z means that it is using the tbox x, based on S7 Scheme y, and z is the patch version.
+To clarify, the second version of Goldfish Scheme is `17.10.1`, it means that it is using `tbox 1.7.x`, based on `S7 Scheme 10.x`, the patch version is `1`.

 ## Why we created Goldfish Scheme
 Goldfish Scheme is implemented to overcome the defects of [S7 Scheme](https://ccrma.stanford.edu/software/s7/):